accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 }
 ```

-> *Definition:* A `while statement` repeatedly executes a block of code while a given condition is `true`.
+> *Definition:* A `while` statement repeatedly executes a block of code while a given condition is `true`.

-`for` statement
+for statement
 =
-A `for` statement is a loop construct that looks like this...
+A `for` statement is a loop that looks like this...

 ```java
 for (initialization; termination; increment) {